rust-lang/rust/README.md

 * changes to the unsafety of a trait
 * type changes of all toplevel items, as well as associated items in inherent impls and trait definitions
+* additions and removals of inherent impls or methods contained therein
+* additions and removals of trait impls

 Yet, the results presented to the user are merely an approximation of the required versioning policy, especially at such an early stage of development.